 Sheridan School is a Dual Immersion (Arts & Spanish) Elementary School in Northeast Minneapolis.
 This school was Mill City’s first partnership in the community.
 Little did we know that once they agreed to be the place where we host our worship services, a long-lasting reciprocal partnership would develop.
 We believe that Sheridan School -- the staff, students, and families -- helps us live out our mission to love our community in the name of Jesus.

 Want to join in the partnership?
 Consider mentoring a child.
 Distribute the Sheridan Story Food Packs on Fridays.
 Pray with us for Sheridan School.
 God has been active in this school for over 100 years; we’ve just been joining in over the last few.

 Mill City Church has been committed to the Sheridan Story for over 5 years.
 Want to learn more about their mission?
-Watch Jordan's amazing video.
+Check out the Sheridan Story's video here.

 Join us in making sure no child goes hungry: Sponsor a kid ($12 a month) or Sponsor a classroom ($3250 for 25 kids for the whole year)

 The mission of The Sheridan Story is to fight child hunger through school and community partnerships.
 Did you know that 1 out of 5 kids suffer from food insecurity?
 What started in 2010 with Sheridan School and Mill City Church has now turned into a growing non-profit, serving the Twin Cities and Greater Minnesota.
 Through these partnerships, a weekend’s food supply is given to kids to sustain them over the weekend so they can come to school on Monday morning ready to learn.
 Learn more about the mission and how you can get involved with The Sheridan Story by visiting their website.